ncolon/ocp4-refarch/README.md

 _etcd-server-ssl._tcp.<cluster_name>.<base_domain>  86400 IN    SRV 0        10     2380 etcd-2.<cluster_name>.<base_domain>.
 ```

 3. `api.<cluster_name>.<base_domain>` - This DNS record must point to the load balancer for the control plane machines.
-This record must be resolvable by both clients external to the cluster and from all the nodes within the cluster.

-4. `api-int.<cluster_name>.<base_domain>` - This DNS record must point to the load balancer for the control plane machines.
-This record must be resolvable from all the nodes within the cluster. **The API server must be able to resolve the worker nodes by the host names that are recorded in Kubernetes.
+This record must be resolvable by both clients external to the cluster and from all the nodes within the cluster. **The API server must be able to resolve the worker nodes by the host names that are recorded in Kubernetes.
 If it cannot resolve the node names, proxied API calls can fail, and you cannot retrieve logs from Pods.**

+4. `api-int.<cluster_name>.<base_domain>` - This DNS record must point to the internal load balancer for the control plane machines.
+This record must be resolvable from all the nodes within the cluster.

 5. `*.apps.<cluster_name>.<base_domain>` - A wildcard DNS record that points to the load balancer that targets the machines that run the Ingress router pods, which are the worker nodes by default.
 This record must be resolvable by both clients external to the cluster and from all the nodes within the cluster.